-My research interests include the political economy of communication & media, critical communication research, ICTs, digital labor, platform economy, algorithmic management, human-computer/AI interaction, algorithm FATE (fairness, accountability, transparency, and ethics), and mixed methods research.
+My research interests include the political economy of communication & media, critical communication research, ICTs, digital labor, algorithmic governance, human-computer/AI interaction, algorithm fairness, accountability, transparency, and ethics (FATE), and mixed methods research.

 Publications